bup/bup/README.md

     give the continuous-backup process a really low CPU and I/O priority so you wouldn't even know it was running.

- - bup currently has no way to prune *old* backups.
+ - bup only has experimental support for pruning old backups.

-    Because of the way the packfile system works, backups become "entangled" in weird ways and it's not actually possible to delete one pack (corresponding approximately to one backup) without risking screwing up other backups.

-    git itself has lots of ways of optimizing this sort of thing, but its methods aren't really applicable here; bup packfiles are just too huge.
-    We'll have to do it in a totally different way.
-There are lots of options.
-For now: make sure you've got lots of disk space :)
+   While you should now be able to drop old saves and branches with `bup rm`, and reclaim the space occupied by data that's no longer needed by other backups with `bup gc`, these commands are experimental, and should be handled with great care.
+See the man pages for more information.

-    Until we fix this, one possible workaround is to just start a new BUP_DIR occasionally, i.e. bup-2013-10, bup-2013-11...
+   Unless you want to help test the new commands, one possible workaround is to just start a new BUP_DIR occasionally, i.e. bup-2013, bup-2014...

  - bup has never been tested on anything but Linux, MacOS, and Windows+Cygwin.